bpbond/srdb/README.md

 README.md					|	Generates this README
 srdb-data_fields.txt		|	Metadata for the srdb-data file srdb-data.csv				|	Main database
-srdb-equations_fields.csv	|	Metadata for the srdb-equations file_
+srdb-equations_fields.csv	|	Metadata for the srdb-equations file srdb-equations.csv			|	Temperature and moisture sensitivity equations srdb-studies_fields.txt		|	Metadata for the srdb-studies file srdb-studies.csv			|	Studies database

-srdb-equations.csv			|	Temperature and moisture sensitivity equations srdb-studies_fields.txt		|	Metadata for the srdb-studies file srdb-studies.csv			|	Studies database
+Note that the `srdb-equations.csv` entries used to be part of the main data file, but it was a lot of work, and didn't seem to be used, so we stopped updating it.

 ## Major changelog